Gageperrin/it-notes/it-topics/cissp.md

 Back up storage mechanisms cna include the following:
 * Archive bit - Use 0 or 1 to indicate if there are no changes to file (no backup required) or if it has been changed (backup required)
 * Incremental backup - Perform a full backup periodically and then incremental backups regularly, targeting changes since the last **incremental** backup.
-This allows for the lowest cost overhead and fast backup time, but a very slow restore time
+This allows for the lowest cost overhead and fast backup time, but a very slow restore time.
+An incremental backup resets the archive bit
-* Differential backup - Perform a full backup periodically and then differential backups regularly, targeting changes since the last **full** backup
+* Differential backup - Perform a full backup periodically and then differential backups regularly, targeting changes since the last **full** backup.
+A differential backup does not change the archive bit.
 * Mirror backup - An exact copy of a data set is created with zero compression.
 Fastest backup and restore time but can be expensive.

-Backup storage strategies cna include offsite storage, electronic vaulting, and tape rotation.
+Backup storage strategies cna include offsite storage, electronic vaulting, remote journaling, remote mirroring, and tape rotation.

 A cyclic redundancy check (CRC) can be used to verify the integrity of data via its checksum and is useful when validating backup integrity.